mcgill-robotics/AUV-2025/catkin_ws/src/vision/cv-model/README.md

 Dependencies:
-    pip install albumentations
     pip install opencv-python
     pip install ultralytics

-Pre-processing:

-Data in the argument folder is augmented (modified versions of these images and their corresponding label files are generated)
-All of the data is outputted into the /clean-data folder and split into train, test, and val subfolders

 To train model on Google Colab:
 - Open .ipynb file in Google Colab